-• Information sharing, so as many people as possible know about the planned project;

-- Empowerment of local people, developing their skills and confidence and by providing opportunities for them to get involved in local decision making; and - Active participation by local people in the project, including involvement in decision making meetings and formal structures such as management committees.
+- Information sharing, so as many people as possible know about the planned project; - Empowerment of local people, developing their skills and confidence and by providing opportunities for them to get involved in local decision making; and - Active participation by local people in the project, including involvement in decision making meetings and formal structures such as management committees.
+This can also include providing volunteering opportunities for local people.